 In the not-too-distant past, doll values were easily agreed upon.
-Doll price guides basically set the market, and with most sales taking place through dealers and collectors through classified ads and doll publications, dolls traded with relatively narrow price fluctuations.
+Doll price guides basically set the market.
+Most sales took place through dealers and collectors via classified ads and doll publications.
+Dolls traded with relatively narrow price fluctuations.

-Compare that not-too-distant past with the very liquid, universal, and instant doll market of today.
-Thanks to eBay and other Internet sites, dolls are traded around the clock in an unbelievably liquid market in which a person who finds a doll in an attic in North Carolina can sell the doll the next day on eBay to a collector in Switzerland.
+Thanks to eBay and other online sites, dolls are traded around the clock in an unbelievably liquid market.
+A person who finds a doll in an attic in North Carolina can sell the doll the next day to a collector in Switzerland.
 This has had a drastic effect on prices, and it has made it somewhat difficult to determine what the value of a doll actually is at any given moment.
-Is the value of a particular doll the value in a price Guide, the price a dealer is asking, or the price on eBay?
+Is the value of a particular doll the value in a price guide, the price a dealer is asking, or the price on eBay?

 The Odyssey Of A Googly Doll

-This leads to a very sticky question.
-What is the actual value of the doll?
-Is it $400, $700, or $900?
+Is the actual value of the doll $400, $700, or $900?
 This is just a single doll, sold multiple times over a single year, so condition was not a factor in the wide discrepancy on prices for this doll.
-In fact, research suggests that the doll usually sells for somewhere between $700 and $900, with the auction price being an anomaly.
+Research suggested that the doll usually sells for somewhere between $700 and $900, with the auction price being an anomaly.

 To make matters even more confusing, prices can vary widely just on one venue for one specific type of doll.
-In one week on eBay, you could find the following prices for a mint, NRFB 1988 Happy Holiday Barbie: $435, $355, and $225.
-Research shows that Happy Holidays Barbie prices on eBay, almost were between $200 to $300, although dealer and show sales were higher.
+In one week on eBay, you could find the following prices for a mint, never removed from box (NRFB) 1988 Happy Holiday Barbie: $435, $355, and $225.
+Research showed most prices on eBay were between $200 to $300, although dealer and show sales were higher.

 The situation for other collectible modern Barbie dolls is similar.
-For instance, prices on eBay for a NRFB (Never Removed From the Box) Munsters Barbie gift set in mint condition range from $130 to $255: a doubling of the price from the low range to the high.
-Prices vary so widely based on who is selling the doll (a recognized dealer with a stellar reputation will get higher prices). how good the photos are, who is online and actually sees the doll for sale, even what is on TV the night that the auction ends!
-So, between eBay auctions, dealer and show prices, live auctions, and price guide prices, how can a collector figure out the value of their doll today?
+For instance, prices on eBay for an NRFB Munsters Barbie gift set in mint condition range from $130 to $255: a doubling of the price from the low range to the high.
+Prices vary so widely based on who is selling the doll (a recognized dealer with a stellar reputation will get higher prices), how good the photos are, who is online and actually sees the doll for sale, even what is on TV the night that the auction ends.

 The Bottom Line